hoffmangroup/BEHST-2022/README.md

 `sudo Rscript -e 'install.packages(c("RCurl","gProfileR"), repos="https://cran.rstudio.com")' `

 #### Instructions for Linux Ubuntu ####
-Here are the instructions to install all the programs and libraries needed by BEST on a Linux Ubuntu computer, from a shell terminal.
+Here are the instructions to install all the programs and libraries needed by BEHST on a Linux Ubuntu computer, from a shell terminal.
 We tested these instructions on a Dell Latitude 3540 laptop running Linux Ubuntu 16.10 operating system, in February 2017.
 If you are using another operating system version, some instructions might be slightly different.

 First of all, update your system: